subatomicdev/binance-futures-cpp/README.md

       {"price",""} // updated below with mark price from user data stream };

-  UsdFuturesTestMarket futuresTest{ "YOUR API KEY", "YOUR SECRET KEY" };
+  UsdFuturesTestMarket futuresTest { Market::ApiAccess {"YOUR API KEY", "YOUR SECRET KEY"} };

   futuresTest.monitorMarkPrice(handleMarkPrice);  // to get an accurate price futuresTest.monitorUserData(handleUserDataUsdFutures); // to get order updates